 Q. Why did I receive an Annual Notice of Current Assessment?
 Is this a bill?

-of Tax Assessors provides an Annual Notice of Current Assessment to the
+County Board of Tax Assessors provide an Annual Notice of Assessment to the

-owner of any real property subject to property taxation.
+owner of residential or commercial property subject to property taxation.
 An

-Annual Notice of

-Current Assessment is not a tax bill.
-The notice informs you of the fair market
+Annual Notice of Assessment is not a tax bill.
+The notice informs the

-staff.
-Your annual property tax bill will be based on this value unless
+The annual property tax bill will be based on the assessed value (40 percent of

 Q: My property appraisal went down.
 Will my taxes decrease too?

-completed until the Board of Commissioners has adopted both the 2014 budget and the 2014 millage
+Board of Commissioners has adopted both the 2015 budget and the 2015 millage

 rate.
-The tax bill may also be reduced by any exemptions
+The tax bill may also be reduced by any exemptions that are applied.
+Please